Toshiba shareholders vote down both spin-off plan and call to seek buyout offers

 Each proposal needed 50% of the vote to pass.
 A breakdown of the voting was not immediately available.

-When asked last month what would happen if the break-up plan failed to pass, then chief executive Satoshi Tsunakawa only said the company would consider all options.
+Activist shareholders plan to fight on to force the company to restart talks with private equity firms regardless of the vote outcome, sources familiar with the matter have previously told Reuters on condition of anonymity.

-Some shareholders have told Reuters they expect one or two top investors nominate their own representatives for the board at Toshiba's annual shareholders meeting in June to make the company solicit private equity buyout offers.
+Some shareholders have said they expect one or two top investors nominate their own representatives for the board at Toshiba's annual shareholders meeting in June to make the company solicit private equity buyout offers.

+The failure of 3D's motion "doesn't mean it is over, and it doesn't mean Toshiba can't act on some portion of the contents of 3D's proposal," said Travis Lundy, an analyst at Quiddity Advisors in Hong Kong who publishes on Smartkarma.

+"What it really means is that Toshiba has to come up with some other means by which they can measure success," he said.

 A private equity buyout could allow activist investors that bought into the crisis-ridden conglomerate over the last six years to make an exit with solid returns.